Philip741/inventoryapi/README.md

 # inventoryapi
-Python based api mainly for ansible dynamic inventory
+Python based api.
+I plan on using as a basic Content Management Database system.

 #Virtual environment management for development
 I used pipenv to manage the python virtualenv for development.